Audio Version:

 The vermin's portal closed, and Mylo knew the second portal would close soon after.

 "Follow me!"
-Mylo grabbed Junia's arm and motioned for Pierre to lead, "Pierre, clear a pathway towards that tree on the other bank!"
+Mylo grabbed Silver Paladin's arm and motioned for Masked Bandit to lead, "Masked Bandit, clear a pathway towards that tree on the other bank!"

 "I hope you know what you are doing!"
-Pierre cut through the cloud of vermin and stumbled through the portal, with Mylo and Junia following after.
+Masked Bandit cut through the cloud of vermin and stumbled through the portal, with Mylo and Silver Paladin following after.

 A few vermin follow them through the portal, but it closed with a sickening crunch, slicing the vermin in half.

 "How-?"
-Junia gasped, spinning around looking for answers.
+Silver Paladin gasped, spinning around looking for answers.

 They were up against one side of the ravine.
 This side was riddled with caves.